Para sugerencias de recursos de habla hispana, clic aquí.

 Books

-- Finding Peace with a Devastating Disease: Reflections on Endometriosis by Amy Corfeli (this is my book!)
+- Finding Peace with a Devastating Disease: Reflections on Endometriosis by Amy Corfeli (this is my book)

 - The Palgrave Handbook of Critical Menstruation Studies– Multi-disciplinary, genre-spanning and critical examination of the cultural, psychological, political and social aspects of menstruation.
 Open access and free.